DNSC-6290-Group-6/Assignments/README.md

 ## 9.)
 Conclusion
 * Overall, this was a great learning process to better understand the general rules and steps within interpretable machine learning models for ensuring fairness, security, and accuracy.
-* Our group is open to constructive criticism and would like to receieve any feedback as to how to improve the EBM model presented in this model card.
+* Our group is open to constructive criticism and would like to receive any feedback as to how to improve the EBM model presented in this model card.